Exeter incident

 The Exeter incident or Incident at Exeter was a highly publicized UFO sighting that occurred on September 3, 1965, approximately 5 mi south of Exeter, New Hampshire, in the neighboring town of Kensington.
-Although several separate sightings had been made in the area by numerous witnesses in the weeks leading up to the specific incident, it was the September 3 sighting which eventually became by far the most famous, involving a local teenager and two police officers.
+Although several separate sightings had been reported in the Exeter area by numerous witnesses in the weeks leading up to the specific incident, it was the September 3 sighting, involving a local teenager and two police officers which became, by far, the most famous.
 In 2011, Skeptical Inquirer offered an explanation of the incident, based on details reported by the eyewitnesses.